rcalsaverini/dreams/_sources/contents/01_the_bas.md

 # The Business Analysts

+Last night I had a crazy dream.
+I dreamed about the future, and this document describes what I saw.
+It wasn't a mystical experience, it was just an Analytics Platform.
+But it was so easy to use, it made so much sense and it was so useful that I felt it was my obligation to describe it so that we can be inspired by it.
+I'll describe how I saw people using it in my dream, and what they told me about how it worked.

+My dream started at an office, with a lot of people working.
+I was there to start a new job.
 The first people I met were a group of Business Analysts.
+One of them approached me and said:

+>– *Hey... are you our new hire?
+I'm doing some work that might interest you...*

-They worked in the a team that did analytics for the company's app.
+They explained to me that they worked in the a team that did analytics for the company's blog platform product.
 All the time they needed to analyse how well their UX experiments went, and what the impact of the new designs and features had on their customers' experience and the company's profits.

-One of them approached me and said:

->– Hey... are you the new BA?
-C'mon here, I'm doing some work that might interest you.

 I sat beside them at a desk.
-They opened a browser, typed [analytics.platform](http://analytics.platform) and a website loaded, with a slick interface.
-They clicked a button and a kind of development interface opened.
+They opened a browser, typed [analytics.company.com](http://analytics.company.com) and a website loaded, with a slick interface.
+They clicked somewhere and a kind of development interface opened.
 Inside it there was some code.

 ```js
 entity Customer